aosabook/500lines/flow-shop/flow-shop.markdown

     return random.choice(candidates)
 ```

-The next heuristic uses the other extreme.
-Rather than randomly selecting a candidate, `heur_hillclimbing` selects the candidate that has the best makespan.
+The next heuristic `heur_hillclimbing` uses the other extreme.
+Rather than randomly selecting a candidate, it selects the candidate that has the best makespan.
 Note that the list `scores` will contain tuples of the form `(make,perm)` where `make` is the makespan value for permutation `perm`.
 Sorting such a list places the tuple with the best makespan at the start of the list; from this tuple we return the permutation.

 ```python
 def heur_hillclimbing(data, candidates):